fcanas/OHMKit/README.md

 ## Why?

-OHMKit project makes Objective-C class easier to hydrate from web services.
-It is a [mixin](http://en.wikipedia.org/wiki/Mixin) that makes it easy to keep any direct knowledge of the idiosyncrasies of the service you're consuming tucked away in a single place.
+OHMKit makes it easy to hydrate Objective-C model objects from web services.

 It exists because [RestKit](https://github.com/RestKit/RestKit) (which is awesome by the way), is sometimes too big, heavy, and indirect.